joscanoga/vue.js-Quasar/Quasar/qwitter/README.md

 # qwitter (qwitter)

-a copy of twitter based on the turorial: https://www.youtube.com/watch?v=la-0ulfn0_M
+a twitter copy based on the turorial: https://www.youtube.com/watch?v=la-0ulfn0_M with some modifications and additions

 ## Install the dependencies
 ```bash